 Want the power of Keyword Research and our Reverse Market Lookup but don’t have the time to write your own listings?
 Have our team of professional copywriters create optimized listing copy for you.
 Click here to learn more and sign up.

-“Amazon Product Research: Interpreting and Analyzing Market Data” is an excerpt from Viral Launch’s Ultimate Guide to Sourcing Private Label Gold Mines ebook.
+“Amazon Product Data: How to Interpret & Analyze” is an excerpt from Viral Launch’s Ultimate Guide to Sourcing Private Label Gold Mines ebook.
 Download the full ebook at the bottom of this post.

 Doing Amazon product research using Market Intelligence begins when you run a search for the product you have in mind.
 We highly recommend that you search the product’s most relevant yet basic term.
 For example, if you are searching for a vitamin c serum, don’t search “Vitamin C,” which is too broad, or “Vitamin C Serum for Women,” which is too specific.
 Simply search for “Vitamin C Serum.”